DragonCat4012/Switch/README.md

 Binary Lamp Switch Game - Crewate Binary Numbers (from 0 to 127) using Lamps :3 With each iteration your time becomes less :3 yay :3 Every ten seconds the time gets less unless you jsut have 10s uwu

-Since i started adding mobile support some things can be broken, like onClick Sensor things...
-Otherwise naviagtion is possible ith Arrow Keys, ESC, Enter/SpaceBar and ofc just clicking on things.
-The options Menu content Box is kinda weird, so just try clicking on differnet places a few times uwu
+> **_NOTE:_**  The options Menu content Box is kinda weird, so just try clicking on differnet places a few times uwu

-Goal: Find the impossible Number ;3

-Note: Tutorial is currently for the old UI, Textfields have been moved
+> **_NOTE:_**  Tutorial is currently for the old UI, Textfields have been moved etc

 ## Showcase
 <img src="https://kiarar.moe/images/Switch/game.png">

+### Controls Desktop Version
+ESC - naviagte Back to menu
+Arrow Keys Up/Down: Navigate Main Menu
+Enter/Sapcebar: Confirm selection in main menu
+ArrowK Keys Left/Right & Sapcebar/Enter: naviagte in Tutorial

 ## Game Loop
 * The game generates a random decimal number like 42